Narco-state: Brazil

 Since 1990, the phenomenon of urban violence has intensified.
 There are currently more than fifty criminal factions in Brazil.
+Since the 1990s, Brazil has seen a significant increase in urban violence, often linked to drug trafficking and organized crime.
+The presence of over fifty criminal factions indicates a deeply entrenched network of illicit activities.
+These groups are involved in various illegal operations, including the local drug trade and international drug trafficking.
+The power and influence of these factions, such as the First Capital Command (PCC) and the Red Command (CV), extend beyond prisons into various urban areas, contributing to the issue.
+Brazil's extensive borders with major cocaine-producing countries like Colombia, Peru, and Bolivia make it a key transit country for drug trafficking.
+This geographic situation, combined with socio-economic factors and challenges in law enforcement and judicial systems, creates an environment conducive to the growth of organized crime and drug trafficking.

-Former president Jair Bolsonaro's family has been linked to what is called "milícias", composed of police officers and other government officials engaged in narcotrafic.
-One of aides, whom has been charged a 2 million euro fine over cocaine transportation, is being investigated for using an official airplane and the president's credit card for drug-trafficking.
-During the presidential election of 2022, Bolsonaro supporters spread fake news regarding Lula's supposed links to criminal factions, of which there is no evidence.

-Other politicians, such as the former president Fernando Collor de Mello, which was impeached, has been investigated for mobster relations.
+Former president Jair Bolsonaro's family has been linked to so called "milícias", composed of police officers and other government officials engaged in narcotrafic.
+One of aides, who has been charged a 2 million euro fine over cocaine transportation, is being investigated for using an official airplane and the president's credit card for drug-trafficking.
+During the presidential election of 2022, Bolsonaro supporters made claims regarding Lula's alleged links to criminal factions.
+Other politicians, such as former president Fernando Collor de Mello, have been investigated for mobster relations.